 Long Short Term Memory is a kind of recurrent neural network.
 In RNN output from the last step is fed as input in the current step.
 LSTM was designed by Hochreiter & Schmidhuber.
-It tackled the problem of long-term dependencies of RNN in which the RNN cannot predict the word stored in the long term memory but can give more accurate predictions from the recent information.
-As the gap length increases RNN does not give efficient performance.
-LSTM can by default retain the information for long period of time.
-It is used for processing, predicting and classifying on the basis of time series data.
+It tackled the problem of long-term dependencies of RNN in which the RNN cannot predict the word stored in the long-term memory but can give more accurate predictions from the recent information.
+As the gap length increases RNN does not give an efficient performance.
+LSTM can by default retain the information for a long period of time.
+It is used for processing, predicting, and classifying on the basis of time-series data.

 Structure Of LSTM:

 LSTM has a chain structure that contains four neural networks and different memory blocks called cells.

 Information is retained by the cells and the memory manipulations are done by the gates.
 There are three gates –

 1. Forget Gate: The information that is no longer useful in the cell state is removed with the forget gate.
 Two inputs x_t (input at the particular time) and h_t-1 (previous cell output) are fed to the gate and multiplied with weight matrices followed by the addition of bias.
 The resultant is passed through an activation function which gives a binary output.
 If for a particular cell state the output is 0, the piece of information is forgotten and for output 1, the information is retained for future use.
 The equation for the forget gate is: